Skip top navigation

 If the College approves the exception to academic termination policy, the request for exception materials are routed to the Associate Provost for Graduate Education (APGE) for a second approval.

 If the APGE approves the exception request, the APGE notifies the College and OUR of the decision.
-The College notifies the program-level reviewers and the student via Mason email.
+The College notifies the program-level reviewers and the student via George Mason email.
 No further action is required.

-If the student’s exception request is denied at any point, the student is notified via Mason email and is offered one level of appeal within five (5) business days.
+If the student’s exception request is denied at any point, the student is notified via George Mason email and is offered one level of appeal within five (5) business days.
 If denied at the College level, the student would re-appeal to the Associate Provost for Graduate Education (APGE).
 If the request was approved at the College level, but then denied by the APGE, the student would re-appeal to the Graduate Academic Appeals Committee (GAAC).
 More information about either appeal process can be found here.

 If the re-appeal is approved, the student will be able to continue in their academic program at Mason.

-If the re-appeal is denied or if the student does not submit a re-appeal as noted above, CEHD will send the student an official notice of academic termination via their Mason email and postal mail.
+If the re-appeal is denied or if the student does not submit a re-appeal as noted above, CEHD will send the student an official notice of academic termination via their George Mason email and postal mail.
 CEHD will notify OUR to process the termination and administratively drop the student from any currently enrolled classes.
 The College will notify program-level reviewers of the decision.

 Termination Appeal (Undergraduate)